Crafty Londoners to create sign for renamed rail line

 Editor

-A textile version of a new London Overground sign will be created at public weaving sessions, Transport for London (TfL) has announced.
+A textile version of a new London Overground sign will be created at a public weaving session, Transport for London (TfL) has announced.

 Participants will work together to make a Weaver line roundel to be displayed at a station on the route for millions of passengers to see.